jbuchermn/newm/README.md

 newm-cmd lock-$1
 ```

-### Multi-user installation with greetd (to use newm for login)
+### Multi-user installation (to use newm for login)

-Make sure to also install pywm using sudo:
+This setup depends on [greetd](https://git.sr.ht/~kennylevinsen/greetd).
+Make sure to install newm as well as pywm in a way in which the greeter-user has access, e.g.:

 ``` sh
 sudo pip3 install git+https://github.com/jbuchermn/pywm